- Education: B.A. political science UCLA, Phi Beta Kappa, Summa cum Laude;

 The judge requests that documents are pre-marked and previously reviewed by the opposing counsel prior to the inception of the hearing.

-- Attorneys should wear business attire when appearing in court.
+- Attorneys should wear business attire when appearing in court or virtually.

 - Cell phones and pagers that could interrupt the proceedings should be turned off prior to the commencement of any hearing.